 What To Stock Up On In January

-This is a really good month to purchase food that’s in the season for January.
+This is a really good month to purchase food that’s in season during January.
 Do you love it when you bite into a really juicy orange?
-Fruits and vegetables taste so much better when they’re fresh, as in seasonal.
+Fruits and vegetables taste so much better when they’re fresh, as in season.